Feng shui – the Chinese art of placement

 Q: And I’ve seen your name on the Feng Shui Journal too, haven’t I?

-JC: Yes.
+Jan: Yes.
 I was a founder-member of the Feng Shui Society in 1993, and for a number of years I edited and produced the Feng Shui Journal.
-Then when I was doing feng shui consultations for people’s businesses, I got involved in improving their logos – and that side grew too, until now a significant part of my work is to do with branding companies, and improving their logos and websites.
+Then when I was doing feng shui consultations for people’s businesses, I got involved in improving their logos – and that side grew too until now a significant part of my work is to do with branding companies, and boosting their logos, brands and websites.

 Q: Using feng shui?

-JC: Absolutely.
-I use feng shui principles to ensure that brands have a powerful energy.
+Jan: Absolutely.
+I use feng shui principles to ensure that brands have powerful energy.
 And my background in art and design comes in very handy too.

 When feng shui doesn’t work